 - Mask color—Choose a color for the mask that fills the space around the window.
 Only fixed windows have this option.

-- Border—Set the window’s border by choosing its color, style, and width.
+- Border—Choose the color, style, and width for the window border.
 You can change the radius size to shape the window corners.
+Use the Quick style button to select from preset designs that coordinate with the app's theme.

 The configurable windows have the following predefined templates: